cern-it-efp/EOSC-Testsuite/docs/clouds/google.rst

    * - project
      - Google project under which the infrastructure has to be provisioned. (required)
    * - gpuType
      - Type of GPU to be used.
 Needed if the Deep Learning test was selected at testsCatalog.yaml.
+If not provided, defaults to `nvidia-tesla-v100`.

 It is also possible to use GKE to provision the cluster, for this refer to section :ref:`Using existing clusters<using-existing-clusters>`.